-Leaving Torres del Paine, our Dragoman truck took us a further 865kms into Argentinian Tierra del Fuego to a bush camp just the Argentinian side of the central border near the border crossing at San Sebastián.
+Back in 2018 on our Dragoman truck we left Torres del Paine, on a monster 865kms drive into Argentinian Tierra del Fuego to a bush camp just the Argentinian side of the central border near the border crossing at San Sebastián.
 The journey took us round Southern Chile to Punta Delgada where the ferry crossed the Magellan Strait into Chilean Tierra del Fuego which, although efficient today, it highlights the challenges early explorers must have faced when navigating these waters.
 The bush camp was just off the main road, and in the morning the temperature was so cold that frost had appeared on our tents.

 One of the quirks of travel in Tierra del Fuego is the repeated crossing of borders between Chile and Argentina.
 The island is divided by a straight line down the middle, requiring travellers heading to Ushuaia from Argentina to cross into Chile and then back into Argentina